LocuraDU/FS22-Locura-Direct-MultiSeeder/README.md

 # Information
 This is a direct seeder for multi seed planting.
 Will plant most seeds in game.
+Seeder also has support for multiple mods that add new seeds and plants in game.
 > **Note**
 > Last confirmed compatible game version: 1.7.0.1